-Since the ICSID Convention does not contain substantive rules but provides a procedure for the settlement of investment disputes, it contains a provision directing the tribunals primarily to decide in accordance with any choice of law made by the parties.33 In the absence of an agreement on the applicable law, the tribunal may apply the host State's law and international law to the arbitral proceedings.
-With regard to the procedure, the Convention and the Arbitration Rules constitute the applicable law.34
+Since the ICSID Convention does not contain substantive rules but provides a procedure for the settlement of investment disputes, it contains a provision directing the tribunals primarily to decide in accordance with any choice of law made by the parties.
+In the absence of an agreement on the applicable law, the tribunal may apply the host State's law and international law to the arbitral proceedings.
+Regarding the procedure, the Convention and the Arbitration Rules constitute the applicable law.